anhdau185/auth-service/README.md

 JWT_REFRESH_EXPIRATION_TIME=1800
 ```

-## Additional Guide (Docker)
+## Alternative Setup: The Docker Way

-This is a guide to service setup using Docker.
+This service can also run as a containerized application.
+In fact, this is the preferable way in which the service should be deployed and run in a production environment because of the portability (and many more advantages) that containers provide.
+The following is an alternative setup guide using Docker.

 (TBD)